Dracontomelon dao: Use in decoration

 The seed surface typically displays an intricate pattern with an approximate five-fold symmetry, and its five rhombic protrusions are reminiscent of primitive Buddha images.
 It is revered and called "Five Buddhas" in the North-East of Thailand and in Laos.

+Veneer production

+The wood is seldom seen as solid timber, but it is commercially available as veneer.
+The timber provides high chatoyance, with an average value above 21 PZC.

 In popular culture

 Namesake localities

 The municipality of Dao, Capiz and the Barangay (village) of Dau in Mabalacat, Pampanga are named after the dao tree.

 UPLB's leaning Dao

 A specific specimen of Dracontomelon dao has become an icon for students and a tourist attraction of sorts for the University of the Philippines Los Baños.

 The tree inspired National Artist Leandro Locsin's design for the university's Student Union building, and for the buildings that now house UPLB's College of Agriculture and College of Development Communication - all three Locsin-designed buildings bearing a motif of repeating dao-like buttressed columns.
 The tree itself stood on the banks of Molawin Creek, on the site where the Student Union building was commissioned to be put up, so Locsin made the tree an element part of the building's layout, standing at the passenger drop-off point in front of the main entrance.